 SALT Cap

-The SALT cap is the $10,000 annual limit ($5,000 for married filing separately) on the federal itemized deduction for state and local taxes, which was introduced by the Tax Cuts and Jobs Act of 2017.
-Before the cap, taxpayers could deduct the full amount of state and local income taxes (or sales taxes) and property taxes on their federal return.
+The SALT cap is the annual limit on the federal itemized deduction for state and local taxes (income or sales tax plus property tax).
+It was introduced by the Tax Cuts and Jobs Act of 2017 at $10,000 ($5,000 for married filing separately), which applied from 2018 through 2024.
+Before the cap, taxpayers could deduct the full amount of state and local taxes on their federal return.

 Related Terms